-Over the weekend of Donald Trump’s inauguration, thousands of people from all regions converged in the streets of Washington, DC, and unleashed countless, diverse displays of resistance against the white supremacy, xenophobia, and fascism legitimized by Trump’s election.
-Some victories were won, and many bonds were strengthened that will be crucial in the coming years resistance.
+Over the weekend of Donald Trump’s inauguration, thousands of people from all regions converged on the streets of Washington, DC, and unleashed countless, diverse displays of resistance against the white supremacy, xenophobia, and fascism legitimized by the election.
+Some victories were won, and many bonds were strengthened that will be crucial in the coming years of resistance.

-Beyond the seriousness of the charges and the emotional drain of a potentially long court battle, there is a heavy financial burden, including legal fees and substantial travel expenses; each arrestee will need to make separate trips from West Michigan to DC and back for multiple court dates.
+Beyond the seriousness of the charges and emotional drain of a potentially long court battle, our comrades also face a heavy financial burden, including legal fees and travel expenses; each will need to make separate trips from West Michigan to DC and back for multiple court dates.

-As a gesture of solidarity, please make a financial contribution via this online fund-raiser.
+As a gesture of solidarity and support, please make a financial contribution via this online fund-raiser.
 Help our comrades stay free and continue the fight.